shivanaguttiadi/Adi_DevOps_Answers/Adi_DevOps_Details.md

-**The Below URL Details **
+**The Below URL's Details**

-** Hi Folks!!!**  You can explore interview questions and answers for specific technologies like AWS, Ansible, Terraform, CI/CD, Git, Kubernetes, and Linux on platforms like GitHub.
+**Hi Folks!!!**  You can explore interview questions and answers for specific technologies like AWS, Ansible, Terraform, CI/CD, Git, Kubernetes, and Linux on platforms like GitHub.
 Just search for repositories related to these technologies to find valuable resources for your preparation.
 **Good luck**

 **✈️ AWS Cloud Quetions and Answers**